 Distance to downtown: 6Km

 Special features: The Visitor Information Centre provides to-the-minute updates about whale and iceberg sightings to keep visitors updated.
-Coyote Jack’s Grill is a great place to try the special char-boiled burgers with corn-dusted buns!
+Coyote Jack’s Grill is a great place to try the special char-broiled burgers with corn-dusted buns!

 10. Edmonton International Airport (YEG)

+Another one of the famous Canada international airports on our list is Edmonton International Airport.
 This beautiful & cosy mid-sized airport offers a relaxed ambience to help you unwind while you wait here for your next flight.
 The signature art collection is well worth admiring as you stroll along the well-designed and convenient airport equipped with all modern facilities for passenger comfort.
 Good signage, efficient security and extremely friendly staff add to the overall experience of travellers from across the world.
 A good selection of restaurants, shops and nice play areas for kids complete the happy picture.